 Coronavirus is placing a strain on my relationships.
 What can I do?

-Not being able to leave the house may mean you are spending more time than usual with the person you care for.
+Many of us are leaving the house less that we’re used to and this may mean you are spending more time than usual with the person you care for.
 Respite services which you previously attended may also have been postponed, meaning you aren’t having breaks.

 This can be tough and place a strain on your relationship with the person you care for.
-It can help to talk about how you are feeling with a trusted friend or relative.
+It can help to talk about how you’re feeling with a trusted friend or relative.

 If possible, you should also try to have an honest conversation with the person you care for about how you are feeling.
 Think about things you can both do to make this time easier for each other and how you can communicate your feelings going forward.
 Plan fun activities that you both enjoy, like watching a film or spending some time in the garden together.